-Jazz After Hours is the longest continuously running jazz program on the radio.
+Jazz After Hours is the longest continuously running, nationally syndicated jazz program on the radio.
 In 2014, broadcaster and digital media artist Jeff Hanley began hosting the program, following an award winning 30 year run by the show’s creator, Jim Wilke.
 The four hour show celebrates and nurtures the constantly evolving music that is jazz.
 The music doesn’t sit still and neither does Jazz After Hours.
 Check out our Stations listing to find the program on your local public radio station or listen online with our on-demand streaming player.
 Read more >>

 The Blue Note Jazz Club and Jazz at Lincoln Center—two renowned New York cultural institutions—come together for a landmark collaboration and display of unity.
 Jazz at Lincoln Center will hold a residency during the forthcoming 2024 Blue Note Jazz Festival, in which the legendary Wynton Marsalis performs six nights at the Blue Note Jazz Club June 11-16.